jaytimm/google-ngrams-and-r/README.md

 -   [6 Exploring synonymny historically](#6-Exploring-synonymny-historically)
 -   [7 Summary](#7-Summary)

 This guide focuses on working with Google n-gram data locally.
 So, lots of sampling & intermediary file structures.
+A smaller data (ie, poor man's) approach to handling big data.
 A smarter aproach to working with n-gram data in its entriety would be to build a SQL database.
 Here, we just want to steal some n-gram data to demonstrate a few methods & take a peak into some changes in word distributions historically.

 Google n-gram data are a bit weird as a text structure.
 As such, many existing text-analytic R packages/functions (that often assume raw text as a starting point) are not especially helpful here.
 So, we have to hack-about some to get from Google n-gram data to historical term-feature matrices.

-**ENDGAME:** Finding historical synonyms (-ish).
+**ENDGAME:** Finding historical synonyms.
 The tables below summarize nearest neighbors for the word *GRASP* over the last 200 years (by quarter century), including cosine-based similarities (value) & term frequencies in parts per million (ppm).

 <br>